 So, we talked it out, I apologized for the impact and explained my intention.
 And I’ve decided to start a Mommy Blog.
 I, for one, want to lift other parents up as we raise citizens of the world!
 I don’t want a bunch of insecure kids running around in an already scary world.
 I want to create a space where we can look at aspects of parenting without judgement.
 Or at least talk through things safely, like equals–because no matter what people think as they judge one another, we all have struggles.
 After all, that organic milk from the farm down the road at our local expensive organic grocery is probably actually manufactured with red dye No. 5 by small children in a third-world country.

 P.S.
 My daughter is now 2, and we are still potty training.
-I’ve decided to be a revolutionary and use the 6-month method!
+I’ve decided to be a revolutionary and use the As-Many-Days-As-She-Needs method!

 Criticism, like rain, should be gentle enough to nourish a man’s growth without destroying his roots.